arasi15/CNN-Accelerator-Implementation-based-on-Eyerissv2/README.md

 This is a course project based on Verilog.

-I realized a CNN accelerator architecture based on Eyeriss v2 to progress convolution.
+A CNN accelerator architecture based on Eyeriss v2 is modeled to progress convolutional layers, full connected layers and depth-conv layers.

 ## RTL